Diego-Alreaver/Project_Internship/README.md

    - **Username**: `admin`
    - **Password**: `admin`

    Using the these login credentials you can obtain the access token.
-The token can be found under the **access** field.
-   - To use the token, click on **Authorize** in the Swagger UI and enter the token in the following format:
+   - To use it, click on **Authorize** in the Swagger UI and enter the token in the following format:
      `Bearer <your-token-here>` (Example: `Bearer LO68qqaW`).

-- The token is **necessary** to access the **search-history** endpoint as it is protected by JWT authentication.
+- This step is **necessary** to access the **search-history** endpoint as it is protected by JWT authentication.

 ### Optional Web Interface for POST Endpoint:
 - If you prefer testing the **POST** endpoint `breeds/details/` through a graphical interface, you can visit: